You can choose to share your data as a downloadable Excel file or a link via Layer Sheets or Google Sheets.

 Toggle the "Attach data from Google Sheet" switch if you wish to submit your changes to the Excel file.

-Even though the recipient can access a Layer page specially created to submit input, the recipient does not need a Layer account unless the "Require sign-in" option was check when creating the flow.
+Even though the recipient can access a Layer page specially created to submit input, the recipient does not need a Layer account unless the "Ask collaborators to sign-in" option was checked during the flow creation.

 Once the recipient submits the data, you will get an email notification to review the changes.